bitcoineler/D/README.md

 * Get a list of "files" in a directory (find all current tx with a key that starts with `xyz/` for a specific owner)
 * Multiple signatures to share control
 * X out of N signatures to share control
+* Support D:// piped on any type of transaction

 ----